 Distractions will present themselves.

-But choose today that you will not give in to your own thoughts, or allow any obstacle to stop you.
+But choose today so that you will not give in to your own thoughts or allow any obstacle to stop you.

 If you want your dream to come true, decide to NEVER quit until victory has been experienced.

-From small to large visions for our life, we are required to decide that we want it to come to pass.
+From small to large visions for our life, we decide we want it to come to pass.

-Make these big decisions concretely, and you will soon be looking back on your life with satisfaction and joy over what you have achieved.
+Make these big decisions concretely, and you will soon look back on your life with satisfaction and joy over what you have achieved.